Caroline Glover -- Goose Creek

+GOOSE CREEK -- Funeral services for Caroline Glover, of 119 Seneca Circle, Goose Creek, will be held at 2 p.m.
+Sunday, Oct.
+24, 2021, at Jerusalem Baptist Church in Fort Motte.
+The body will be placed in the church at 1 p.m.
+Burial will be in Mount Pisgah Baptist Church Cemetery, Fort Motte.

-Funeral services are entrusted to Carson's Funeral Home of St. Matthews.
+Viewing will be held from 3 to 7 p.m.
+Saturday, Oct.
+23, at Carson's Funeral Home in St. Matthews.

+Please wear masks and adhere to COVID-19 guidelines.
 Family and friends may call the residence or Carson's Funeral Home.
-Please wear masks upon visiting.

 Post a comment as